 Cardiac allograft vasculopathy

-CAV is the major cause of morbidity and mortality following HT with an incidence of 8% at 1-year and 50% at 10-year[57], and the risk of CAV is increased by 3-fold in donor derived HCV receipietns[30].
+CAV is the major cause of morbidity and mortality following HT with an incidence of 8% at 1-year and 50% at 10-year[57], and the risk of CAV is increased by 3-fold in donor derived HCV recipients[30].
 The pathophysiology of CAV is not completely understood, but presumed to be immune-mediated endothelial injuries observed with elevated intracellular adhesion molecule-1in HCV infected patients[58].
-The risk was observed to be further increased with B cell cross reactivity in HCV positive heart recipients[30].
+The risk was observed to be further increased with B cell cross reactivity in HCV positive heart recipients [30].
 CAV has been associated with increased alloimmune response[59,60].
 CAV directly affects the longevity of the graft, but treatment of DAAs rapidly clears viremia and studies have demonstrated no statistically significant risk of CAV at 1-year following HT from HCV-positive donors[11,59].
 Zalawadiya et al[61] reviewed intracoronary ultrasound on 54 HCV-negative receipts from HCV-positive hearts treated with ledipasvir-sofosbuvir for 12 or 24 wk following HT and up to 1-year follow up, and they found no significant difference of CAV compared to control group.
 Schlendrof et al[11] also showed 29 recipients receiving hearts from HCV-positive had no statistically significant incidence of CAV compared to HCV-negative donors.
 All current studies are single-centered, small sample size with short term follow-up of 1 year.
 However, compared to the pre-DAA era, the evidence shows that there is decreased reduction in incidence of CAV secondary to rapid and effective clearance of HCV with DAA-based therapy.
 Long term risk of CAV and its impact on graft survival remains to be explored.

 Liver disease